brave-intl/bat-ledger/documentation/Ledger-Practicals.md

     >>> , "registrarVK" : "..."
     >>> }

-The contribution amount is found in the contribution surveyor's `payload` -- this information is _advisory_.
+The contribution amount found in the contribution surveyor's `payload` is _advisory_.

-On success,
+The client then requests `GET /v2/wallet/{paymentId}` to determine the wallet balance and to also receive an unsigned transaction if sufficient funds are present.

-the client makes the `GET /v2/wallet/{paymentId}` request to see if the its wallet has sufficient funds, and, if so, to receive an unsigned transaction to effect funds transfer from the wallet to a settlement account:
+The unsigned transaction transfers funds from the wallet to a settlement account:

     <<< GET /v2/wallet/e43bc29a-7048-486c-b75b-6c4970b4ce2a?refresh=true&amount=5&currency=USD
     <<< content-type: application/json; charset=utf-8